soffes/redacted-i18n/Readme.markdown

 | Shared.strings        | Strings used in both the macOS and iOS apps |

+## Contributing

+If you’d like to contribute a localization, thank you!❤️ Here are some quick tips:

+* Make sure you do each file.
+* Don't localize comments in the strings files.
+(They look `/* like this */`.)
+* Run the tests to check your work.
+Simple run `rake` in this directory.
+* Open a PR when you’re ready.

+Feel free to [email me](mailto:sam@soff.es) if you have any questions about a string's usage or anything else.
+Thanks again!

 ## Thanks

 Huge thanks to all of the volunteers that have helped localize Redacted!